You may ask yourself why you need a live debugger.

 Dev and QA the engage in a dialog to understand why the bug reproduces on Staging, but not on the development environment.
 After some back and forth between dev and QA (which can take days), the developer gets enough information to reproduce the bug and can finally get to work.

 If QA could produce the perfect bug report that enables the developer to reproduce the error with no effort, not only would it hasten the fix, but dev and QA would also be best friends.
-The way Ozcode Production Debugger does this is by providing a single shareable link to a full-fidelity recording of the error with code-level debug information.
-The developer uses that link to access the Ozcode debugger window and time-travel through the execution flow of the error with radical observability into the code.
+The way Ozcode Live Debugger does this is by providing a single shareable link to a full-fidelity recording of the error with code-level debug information.
+The developer uses that link to access the Ozcode debugger window and time-travel through the execution flow of the error with code-level observability.
 In fact, the developer doesn’t even have to reproduce the error; he has the recording of the original error as it occurred on Staging through a single shareable link.

 Compliance with privacy regulations